FormerPresident_FINAL.mp3

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including generate automated summaries powered by AI, advanced search, upload many different filetypes, automated subtitles, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including advanced search, collaboration tools, generate automated summaries powered by AI, share transcripts, and easily transcribe your Zoom meetings.
 Try Sonix for free today.